Ubon Ratchathani Candle Festival: Dates, Meaning, and Highlights

 These creations aren’t made by individuals alone.
 Schools, temples, and neighborhood teams work side by side.
 Some invite artists from other countries, creating a unique blend of techniques and interpretations.

-3. Events and Celebration
+Events and Festival Celebrations

 Preview evening at the park